 Unintentional fruits of frugality and negligence

-Single-chamber double-glazed windows, on which yousaved when buying windows.
-It is noticed that such packages collect condensate much more often than other, more warm double-glazed windows.
+Single-chamber glass unit, on which yousaved money when buying windows.
+It has been noticed that these types of windows collect condensation much more often than other, warmer double-glazed windows.
 There are two ways out.
-Additional window heating or replacement of double-glazed windows (not windows!).
-Errors in installation.
-The discontent of builders installing windows or slopes can lead to blows that unnecessarily cool the glass.
-By eliminating these errors (by closing the cracks), you can eliminate the effect of fogging.
+Additional heating of the window or replacement of the double-glazed window (not the window!).
+Installation errors.
+The negligence of builders installing windows or slopes can lead to blowing, which excessively cools the glass.
+By eliminating these errors (sealing the cracks), you can also eliminate the fogging effect.
 Winter window mode.
-If the hardware of your plastic window has the possibility of seasonal transfer (and you did not know about it or forgot), the window should be switched to winter mode.
-This will ensure greater thermal insulation of the window panes, and less chance of condensation.
+If the fittings of your plastic window have the ability to be switched to seasonal mode (and you did not know about it or forgot), the window should be switched to winter mode.
+This will provide greater thermal insulation of the window glass and a lower probability of condensation.
 Manufacturing defect.
 This is the most unpleasant reason, because it is almost impossible to eliminate it without replacing the window itself.
-If all of the above tips did not help you deal with the problem of windows fogging, then, most likely, you purchased a low-quality product and can safely file a claim against the seller (the manufacturer).
-But first, after all, try to find out experimentally why the plastic windows sweat in your house in the winter.
-Maybe the reason is not so serious, and it's easy to eliminate?
-Try to start by simply ventilating the room more often.
-Perhaps this will be enough to make your windows look at the world with an unobscured look, and droplets of moisture on them would be just a drop of rain or melting snow.
+If all of the above tips did not help to cope with the problem of fogging of the windows, then, most likely, you purchased a low-quality product and can safely make claims to the seller (manufacturer).
+But first, try to find out experimentally why plastic windows sweat in your home in winter.
+Maybe the reason is not so serious and can be easily eliminated?
+Try to start by simply airing the room more often.
+Perhaps this will be enough for your windows to look at the world with an unclouded look, and the drops of moisture on them would be just drops of rain or melting snow.